gnunn-gitops/cluster-config/README.md

 The application cluster-config-manager simply points to the ```environments/overlays/default``` at this point in time.
 Additional environments could be created as needed to customize what is deployed.
 For example, I could a new environment that inherits from ```environments/overlays/default``` and adds the OpenShift Virtualization operator.

 Note that the applications in ```environments/overlays/default``` leverage the ArgoCD sync wave feature to ensure that sealed-secrets gets deployed first since many other configurations depend on it.

+# Sequence

+This repo uses Argo CD sync waves to configure the configuration in an ordered manner.
+The following waves are used:

+1  - Sealed Secrets
+2  - Lets Encrypt for wildcard routes
+3  - Storage (iscsi storageclass and PVs)
+11 - Cluster Configuration (Authentication, AlertManager, etc) 21 - Operators (Pipelines, CSO, etc)